alexcouper/captainhook/README.rst

 - block_branch: Checks if the current branch is in a list of branches that should not be committed to.

+- merge_marks: Checks if there are any signs of unresolved merge marks in the files to be committed.

 Output
 ------